lucasjoliveau/doc/en/administration/odoo_sh/getting_started/branches.md

 ![../../../_images/interface-branches-backups.png](../../../_images/interface-
 branches-backups.png)

-Odoo.sh makes daily backups of the production database.
+Konvergo ERP.sh makes daily backups of the production database.
 It keeps 7 daily, 4 weekly and 3 monthly backups.
 Each backup includes the database dump, the filestore (attachments, binary fields), logs and sessions.